Clm-Roig/suivie/README.md

 # Bujo Tracker

 This is inspired by the [Bullet Journal's trackers tool](https://diaryofajournalplanner.com/bullet-journal-habit-tracker/).

 ## Main features

 Here are the main features for the incoming v1:

-- 🚀 Client-only application, no internet connection needed.
-Data are stored in locale storage.
+🚀 Client-only application, no internet connection needed.
+Data are stored in locale storage

-- 📄 Create tracker with a name, begin date, duration and as much as objectives as you want
+📄 Create tracker with a name, begin date, duration and add as much as objectives as you want

-- ✅ Validate a tracker today or in the past
+✅ Validate a tracker today or in the past

-- 👻 Hide a tracker for one day if you are sure you will not validate it
+👻 Hide a tracker for one day if you are sure you will not validate it

-- 📊 View statistics about your trackers
+📊 View statistics about your trackers

 ### Development

 ## Pre-requisites

 - nvm aka [Node Version Manager](https://github.com/nvm-sh/nvm)

 ## Setup